argonautproject/data-query/pages/_includes/argo-documentreference-intro.md

 ##### Scope and Usage

 This profile sets minimum expectations  for searching and fetching patient documents using the [DocumentReference Resource].
-It is loosely based on the use case ITI-68 in [IHE MHD] specification.
+It is inspired by ITI-68 in [IHE MHD] specification.
 It identifies the mandatory core elements, extensions, vocabularies and value sets which **SHALL** be present in the DocumentReference resource when using this profile.

 **Example Usage Scenarios:**